Wifi and Network Access

 Chromebooks are not sufficient as they are not a supported platform for specialty software required for some classes.

-The age of computer systems impact heavily on the level of repairs required.
+The age of computer systems impacts the level of repairs required.
 ITS may not be able to provide service for student owned systems that do not meet the minimum recommended specifications listed below:

 Windows Computer